philipobiorah/cc_app/README.md

 The project takes advantage of the functionalities Freecurrencyconverterapi provides.
 - Freecurrencyconverterapi is an API that converts one currency to another and returns result in json format.

-The application must make use of the following:
+The application implements the following:
                       - Service Worker
                       - Cache API
                       - IndexedDB